S-400 missile system: India

-Contract
+Contracts

 A deal to purchase S-400 systems by India was first reported in October 2015.
 On 15 October 2016, during the BRICS Summit, India and Russia signed an Inter-governmental Agreement (IGA) for the supply of five S-400 regiments to India.
 On 1 July 2018, the Defence Acquisition Council (DAC), chaired by the then Defence Minister Nirmala Sitharaman, cleared the procurement.
 The deliveries were expected to commence within 24 months after contract signing (October 2020) while they would complete all deliveries within 60 months (April 2023).
 On 26 September 2018, the Cabinet Committee on Security (CCS), headed by the prime minister Narendra Modi further cleared the acquisition.
 The US$5.43 billion deal (₹40,000 crore) was formally signed on 5 October 2018, ignoring the threat of US sanctions.

 In March 2021, U.S. Secretary of Defense Lloyd Austin discussed India's planned purchase of Russia's S-400 air missile system and warned that the purchase of S-400 could trigger CAATSA sanctions.

 On 5 August 2025, the Defence Acquisition Council (DAC) accorded the Acceptance of Necessity (AoN) for the comprehensive annual maintenance contract of S-400 missile systems.
+Russia is expected to set up an MRO facility in India for the missile system.

 In October, it was reported that top officials from the Indian defence ministry is expected to meet their Russian counterparts for the purchase of five additional systems of S-400.
 These systems will be either directly delivered from Russia or jointly manufactured in India.
 The cost of these systems will be based on the 2018 deal except for compensating the annual price escalations.
-The deal is expected to be cleared before the scheduled visit of Russian president, Vladimir Putin, to India on 5 December.
+The deal was expected to be cleared before the scheduled visit of Russian president, Vladimir Putin, to India on 5 December.
 Reports also debunked the purchase of any S-500 missile system by India.
+The purchase is one of the agenda during the Modi-Putin discussions.